Prince of Wales Colliery: History

 The colliery was developed from 1860, but coaling operations did not begin until 1869, with full production underway by 1872, when over 600 tonne was being brought to the surface per week.
 It was sometimes referred to as PoW or as the Ponty Prince, Ponty being short for Pontefract, the town that it was in.
 In 1885, the underground viewer, general manager and the owner of the mine (Alderman Rhodes, the Mayor of Pontefract) were prosecuted for not ensuring that the pit was adequately ventilated.
 A regulation stipulated that the air sections should be a minimum of 18 ft wide, but those at the PoW were only 10 ft, 11 ft and 14 ft.
 The underground viewer and general manager were fined, with the mayor being told to ensure the safe working of his mine.
+Two years later, in 1887, Rhodes appointed Samuel Purcell as the colliery's manager, a position he held until his death almost 25 years later.

 In 1896, the mine was acquired by Lord Masham, who owned other collieries at Featherstone.
 Throughout the 1890s, the mine was subject to strike action on two counts; firstly, the amount that miners were paid for producing coal from the Silkstone Seam, which they believed, should be on a par with other collieries producing coal from the same seam.
 Secondly, Rhodes had introduced a type of fork for moving the coal from the face into the tubs known as riddles, which meant that smaller pieces of coal slipped through the tines and was less efficient as a shovel.
 As miners were paid by the amount they mined per shift, this led to another set of strike action.

 In the 1950s, the colliery was providing employment for over 2,000 men.
 In 1986, a year after the miners strike, the pit was producing over 34,000 tonne per week, which was above the average of 5 tonne per person on one shift.
 Despite the breaking of production records, overtime was not available and 400 miners at PoW were threatening to go on strike.